 Rapport building is especially important in the field of personal training because prospective clients must feel you understand their goals and struggles but will also be socially easy to work with.

-ACE has more specific details on the rapport building stage than ACSM, however both certifications explain the importance of establishing this trainer-client connection, which ultimately leads to the sale.
+The ACE trainer certification has more specific details on the rapport-building stage than ACSM, however, both certifications explain the importance of establishing this trainer-client connection, which ultimately leads to the sale.

 A few standout points in both certifications are conversational guidelines, such as making eye contact, conveying emotions through facial expressions, and similar more subtle social aspects of ensuring a smooth initial conversation.

 Whether you pursue ACSM or ACE, you will learn the skills needed for successful initial client contact.

 Following the sale or preceding the first session is the previously mentioned risk screening.

 Both textbooks provide sample medical history forms, PAR-Q forms, and other useful examples of paperwork relevant to this process.